Speaking in Tongues (Talking Heads album)

 Speaking in Tongues is the fifth studio album by the American rock band Talking Heads, released on June 1, 1983, by Sire Records.
 After their split with producer Brian Eno and a short hiatus, which allowed the individual members to pursue side projects, recording began in 1982.
-It became the band's commercial breakthrough and produced the band's sole US top-ten hit, "Burning Down the House", which reached No. 9 on the Billboard chart.
+It became the band's commercial breakthrough and produced the band's sole U.S. top-ten hit, "Burning Down the House", which reached No. 9 on the Billboard chart.

-The album's tour was documented in the 1984 Jonathan Demme-directed film Stop Making Sense, which generated a live album of the same name.
+The album's tour was documented in the 1984 Jonathan Demme-directed concert film Stop Making Sense, which generated a live album of the same name.
 The album also crossed over to the dance charts, where it peaked at number two for six weeks.
-It is the group's highest-charting album on the US Billboard 200, peaking at number 15.
+It is the band's highest-charting studio album on the U.S. Billboard 200, peaking at No. 15.
 It was also their biggest-selling album in Canada, where it was certified platinum in 1983.

 Artwork

-Talking Heads frontman David Byrne designed the cover for the general release of the album.
+Talking Heads' lead vocalist David Byrne designed the cover for the general release of the album.
 Artist Robert Rauschenberg won a Grammy Award for his work on the limited-edition LP version, which featured a clear vinyl disc in clear plastic packaging along with three clear plastic discs printed with similar collages in three colors.
 Byrne has said, as a partial explanation of the album's title, "I originally sang nonsense, and ... made words to fit that.
 That worked out all right."

 Release

 Original cassette and later CD copies of the album have "extended versions" of "Making Flippy Floppy", "Girlfriend Is Better", "Slippery People", "I Get Wild/Wild Gravity" and "Moon Rocks".
 The album was re-released in February 2006 as a remastered DualDisc.
 It contains the extended versions of the songs found on the original cassette, and includes two additional tracks ("Two Note Swivel" and an alternate mix of "Burning Down the House").
-The DVD-A side includes both stereo and 5.1 surround high resolution (96 kHz/24bit) mixes, as well as a Dolby Digital 5.1 version of the album, a new alternate version of "Burning Down the House", and videos for "Burning Down the House" and "This Must Be the Place" (videos are two-channel Dolby Digital only).
+The DVD-A side includes both stereo and 5.1 surround high resolution (96 kHz/24bit) mixes, as well as a Dolby Digital 5.1 version of the album, a new alternate version of "Burning Down the House", and the music videos for "Burning Down the House" and "This Must Be the Place (Naive Melody)" (videos are two-channel Dolby Digital only).
 In Europe it was released as a CD+DVDA two-disc set, rather than a single DualDisc.
 The reissue was produced by Andy Zax with Talking Heads.

 In 2021, Rhino Entertainment re-released the album on sky blue vinyl.